Trondheim Spektrum: Events

 Besides sports and concerts, the halls are regularly used for courses, seminars, congresses and trade fairs; for example, the fish farming fair Aqua Nor and the fishing fair Nor-Fishing.

 Sport

-Trondheim Spektrum will be one of the arenas where matches will be played in the preliminary rounds of the European Handball Championship in 2020 for both the men and women tournaments.
+Trondheim Spektrum was meant to be one of the arenas where matches would be played in the preliminary rounds of the European Handball Championship in 2020 for both the men and women tournaments.
 Previously, matches during the IHF World Women's Handball Championship have also been held here in both 1993 and 1999, and during the 2008 European Men's Handball Championship.
-It will host the 2025 World Men's Handball Championship with the country, Croatia and Denmark.
+It was a proposed venue for the 2025 World Men's Handball Championship, however in January 2024 negotiations with the city fell through due to financial reasons.

 Other sporting events to be held here include the Møbelringen Cup (in 2005 and 2009) and the 2016 Northern European Gymnastics Championships.

+On 22 October 2022, Trondheim Spektrum was the arena for the elite series match between Kolstad and Elverum, which had an audience record of 9,083 spectators where Kolstad won 26-24 over arch-rival Elverum.

 Music and concerts

 On 15 February 2020, the final of Melodi Grand Prix 2020 took place.
 This was the first time that Trondheim hosted a Melodi Grand Prix final, and marked the first time since Melodi Grand Prix 1989 that the final was not arranged in Oslo.
+The venue then hosted the final of Melodi Grand Prix 2023 and Melodi Grand Prix 2024.

+Venues

+The Trondheim Spektrum building is a multi-hall facility, of which five are suited for sports.

+Hall A

+The one used for big events, including handball championship matches (including the 2020 European Men's Handball Championship and the 2023 World Women's Handball Championship), Kolstad Håndball's matches in the EHF Champions League, Melodi Grand Prix, and concerts.

+Occasionally, the hall has also been used for less high-profile events where expectations for spectators have been much lower, including, but not limited to, the above-mentioned trade fairs, the Norwegian International Taekwon-Do Federation championships, and late 2022 upper secondary school exams.

+The stand configurations available include two-tier U-shaped main stands, and a single-tier stand on one of the short ends that can be extended for big matches, and retracted for concerts and ice rink events.
+Less commonly, the lower tier of the main stands can be also retracted when hosting trade expos.

+The ice rink configuration is virtually never used; however it is scheduled to host Disney on Ice in February 2024, and was the focus of Norway's bid for the 2027 IIHF World Championship before the bid was withdrawn.